adamyg/grief/README.md

 ## Status:

-Please feel free to raise tickets on Github when issues are encountered.
+Please feel free to raise tickets on **GitHub** when issues are encountered.

 # QuickStart